-Purchases book is one among the important subsidiary books.
-It is also known as ‘Bought book’ or ‘Invoice journal’ This book is used for recording of goods purchased on credit.
+1. Purchases Book: Purchases book is one of the important subsidiary books.
+It is also known as ‘Bought book’ or ‘Invoice journal’ This book is used for the recording of goods purchased on credit.

-Purchases returns book also called ‘Returns outwards book or journal’. when the trader purchases goods, he verifies whether they are in good condition and agree with the terms and conditions of the order he placed.
-This book is used to record return of goods purchased by a business house.
+2. Purchases Return Book: Purchases returns book also called ‘Returns outwards book or journal’. when the trader purchases goods, he verifies whether they are in good condition and agree with the terms and conditions of the order he placed.
+This book is used to record the return of goods purchased by a business house.

-This book is also known as ‘sales journal or sales register’.
-Sales book is maintained to record only credit sales of goods in which the trader deals.
-This book is used for recording of goods sold on credit.
+3. Sales Book: This book is also known as a ‘sales journal or sales register’.
+The sales book is maintained to record only credit sales of goods in which the trader deals.
+This book is used for the recording of goods sold on credit.

 - Simple cash book.

 - Cashbook with cash and discount columns.

 - Cashbook with cash, discount, and bank columns.

 - Petty cash book.

 i.
 Simple cash Book: The simple cash book makes a record of only cash transactions and is just like a cash account.
 All cash receipts are recorded on the debit side and all cash payments are recorded on the credit side.